AWS Cost Anomaly Detection: Proactive Cost Management That Saves 30%

 What Is AWS Cost Anomaly Detection?

-- Monitor spending patterns across all AWS services and accounts
+- Monitors spending across all services and accounts automatically

-- Send real-time alerts when spending deviates from normal patterns
+- Alerts you when spending deviates from the learned baseline

 Building Your First Cost Anomaly Detection Setup